by Brittany Hunter

 New Jersey does not feel the same way.

 New Jersey legislators have done their constituents a great disservice by passing this bill.
 And now, the legislation is currently sitting on the desk of Governor Phil Murphy.
 It is expected that it will be signed any day now.
 This gives new life to the saying, “when it rains, it pours.”

 – – –

-Brittany is a writer and editor for the Foundation for Economic Education.
-In addition to co-hosting FEE’s weekly podcast, she is also a co-host of Beltway Banthas, a podcast that combines Star Wars and politics.
-Brittany believes that the most effective way to promote individual liberty and free market economics is by telling timely stories that highlight timeless principles.
+Brittany is a senior writer for the Foundation for Economic Education.
+Additionally, she is a co-host of Beltway Banthas, a podcast that combines Star Wars and politics.
+Brittany believes that the most effective way to promote individual liberty and free-market economics is by telling timely stories that highlight timeless principles.